taskforcedev/laravel-forum/README.md

 see: https://laravel.com/docs/5.3/authorization#creating-policies

-Then you can add the following to your AuthServiceProvider
+Then you can add the following to your app/Providers/AuthServiceProvider.php file

     use Taskforcedev\LaravelForum\Models\Forum;
     use Taskforcedev\LaravelForum\Models\ForumCategory;